 These classes are free if students are enrolled in both West Valley Community College and Silicon Valley Adult Education High School Equivalency Class.
 If a student is not dual enrolled in a High School Equivalency class, there will be a West Valley Community College fee of $331.00 for both classes.
 Note: Contact West Valley College, Patty Lopez, 408-741-2156 email@example.com for registration.

-CHST 001: Principles and Practices of Teaching Young Children 331
+CHST 001 Principles & Practices of Teaching Young Children

 This course examines the underlying theoretical principles of developmentally appropriate practices applied to programs and environments.
-Emphasis is on the key role of relationships, constructive adult-child interactions, and teaching strategies in supporting physical, social, creative and intellectual development for all young children.
-This course includes a review of the historical roots of early childhood programs and the evolution of the professional practices promoting advocacy, ethics, and professional identity.
+Emphasis is on the key role of relationships, constructive adult-child interactions, and teaching strategies in supporting physical, social, creative, and intellectual development for all young children.
+This course includes a review of the historical roots of early childhood programs, the role of play for young children, and the evolution of professional practices promoting advocacy, ethics, and professional identity.